 - Olindias phosphorica, it is another small (the umbrella reaches a maximum of 8 cm) and transparent jellyfish, horticultural but not very widespread, which is encountered in summer and autumn.
 It quickly rises to the surface and then slowly descends to the bottom, to catch the plankton it feeds on

 What to do in case of contact

 The treatment of ailments resulting from contact with a jellyfish generally aims at reducing pain, eliminating the nematocysts left on the skin, with a local treatment of the affected skin areas.
 It is suggested to:

 - stay calm, breathing normally; if a child has hit a jellyfish, it is good to reassure him.
 If you are close to the shore, get out of the water, otherwise call attention for help

-- check, once out of the water, that no parts of the jellyfish remained attached (nematocysts), possibly remove them without touching them, for example with a spatula, a knife (not on the blade side) or a rigid plastic card (credit card type) by scraping the skin to carefully remove as much as possible
+- to check, once out of the water, that no parts of the jellyfish remained attached (nematocysts), remove them if possible without touching them, for example with a spatula, a knife (not on the blade side) or a rigid plastic card (credit card type) by scraping the skin to carefully remove as much as possible

 - srinse the affected area with sea water, do not use fresh water because it would cause the nematocysts still intact to rupture and release more stinging liquid

 - after removing the jellyfish residues and rinsing the part, make cold compresses, which have an analgesic effect, however, preventing ice, made up of fresh water, from coming into contact with the skin